FC Goa coach Juan Ferrando: We have good players but we need to be a team | Goal.com

 FC Goa coach Juan Ferrando: We have good players but we need to be a team

-A rejuvenated FC Goa side who have had a six-day break before facing Hyderabad FC on Wednesday is eager to build on their fortuitous win against Jamshedpur FC.
+A rejuvenated FC Goa side who have had a six-day break before facing Hyderabad FC on Wednesday is eager to build on their fortuitous win against Jamshedpur.

 The Spanish coach feels that the encounter against Hyderabad will be a tough one but they also have a plan which they would like to impose.